rishabhxchoudhary/nextjs-portfolio/blogs/cses-graph-editorals.md

 There are n cities and m flight connections between them.
 You want to travel from Syrjälä to Lehmälä so that you visit each city exactly once.
 How many possible routes are there?

 Solution:
+- The constraints are small, use dp with bit masking.

 ```cpp:
 signed main()